 Breach of Contract Means Failing to Perform One or More of the Elements of a Contract

 What is a breach of contract?
-A breach of contract simply means a failure to perform one or more of the elements of a contract.
-In short, then, a breach of contract claim involves one or more parties to the contract alleging that the terms of the contract were not met.
+A contract breach simply means a failure to perform one or more of the elements of a contract.
+In short, then, a contract breach claim involves one or more parties to the contract alleging that the terms of the contract were not met.

 Court Will Then Determine What the Contract Required of the Parties